 Green building and eco-sensitive design is currently at the forefront of our modern ethos.
 What this means for the green builders, contractors and architects of NY, and the world, is a period of dramatic change and challenge is ahead if not already begun.
 A change in the way we think about new buildings and construction, [...]

 If you believe in voting with your dollar, then Green America wants to be your ballot box.
 The organization is like Consumer Reports’ older brother that joined the Peace Corps and goes to protests on the weekends.
-It evaluates businesses that aspire to sustainable and ethical perfection with their Green Certification system, posting those they deem exemplary on their [...]
+It evaluates businesses that aspire to sustainable and ethical perfection with their Green Certification system, posting those they [...]

 Check out this dude.
 A real druid.
 A magical builder.
 Sunray Kelly